-3.2.4 Fixed emergency fire pump.

-3.2.4.1 The emergency pump shall be driven by a diesel engine or an electric motor supplied with power from the emergency source of power.

-3.2.4.2 The pump, its sources of power and sea connections shall be so located as not to be put out of action in the event of a fire within the spaces where the main fire pumps are located.
+- 3.2.4 Fixed emergency fire pump. - 3.2.4.1 The emergency pump shall be driven by a diesel engine or an electric motor supplied with power from the emergency source of power. - 3.2.4.2 The emergency fire pump, its sources of power and sea connections shall be so located as not to be put out of action in the event of a fire within the spaces where the main fire pumps are located.

 The emergency fire pump, its seawater inlet, and suction and delivery pipes and isolating valves shall be located outside the machinery space.
 If this arrangement cannot be made, the sea chest may be fitted in the machinery space if the sea inlet valve is remotely controlled from a position in the same compartment as the emergency fire pump and the suction pipe is as short as practicable.
-Short lengths of suction or discharge piping may penetrate the machinery space or compartments where main fire pumps are installed, provided they are enclosed in a substantial steel casing or are insulated to "A-60" class standards in accordance with IMO circular MSC.1/Circ.1456.
-The pipes shall have substantial wall thickness, but in no case less than 11 mm, and shall be welded except for the flanged connection to the sea inlet valve.
+Short lengths of suction or discharge piping of the emergency fire pump may penetrate the machinery space or compartments where main fire pumps are installed, provided they shall be welded except for the flange connection to the sea inlet valve and shall have thickness in no case less than 11 mm, and shall be enclosed in a substantial steel casing or insulated to "A-60" class standards in accordance with IMO circular MSC.1/Circ.1456.
+The method for insulating pipes to "A-60" class standards is that they shall be covered in a practical manner by insulation material which is approved as a part of "A-60" class divisions in accordance with the FTP Code requirements.
+Herewith, it is not necessary to insulate welded-on branches, sea inlet valves and sea chests.